 Don’t forget the fluids!

 Another important consideration regarding backpacking nutrition on the trail is ensuring adequate fluid intake.
-Dehydration negatively impacts performance, and the signs of dehydration are rather unpleasant to experience.
-Learning your fluid needs will enable you to stay hydrated and energized throughout your hike.
+Dehydration negatively impacts performance, and its signs are rather unpleasant.
+Understanding your fluid needs will help you stay hydrated and energized throughout your hike.

 Signs of dehydration: